dmhernandez2525/DRY_Dry/src/docs/contributing/creating.md

 In this guide, we'll walk through creating a custom component in DRY!

-We do encourage you to have a look at other components and follow how they are put together, you might learn a thing or two, which is always a good thing!
+We do encourage you to have a look at other components and follow how they are put together.
+You might learn a thing or two, which is always a good thing!

 We'll be creating a `Checkbox` component, an enhancement to the default HTML `Checkbox` element.